gemoc/gemoc.github.io/events/moddit2021.md

 * Matthew Bonney, Marco De Angelis, Mattia Dal Borgo and David Wagg. _Digital Twin Operational Platform for Connectivity and Accessibility using Flask Python_

 ### Session 04 (20:30 - 21:30): Invited Flash Talks and Demo (chair: M. v.d.
 Brand)
+* Talk 1
+* Francis Bordeleau. _Can Digital Twins be used for the continuous improvement of DevOps processes?_

 ## Committees